openebs/dynamic-localpv-provisioner/tests/README.md

 - These tests are meant to be run in a single-node Kubernetes cluster with one single available blockdevice (not mounted).

-- Some of the test features exclusive to the XFS filesystem.
+- Some of the tests test features exclusive to the XFS filesystem.
   To run the XFS tests, you will require the 'xfsprogs' package installed on your node.